Fernando Arce Jr.

-Fernando David Arce Juárez (born November 27, 1996) is an American professional soccer player of Mexican origin who plays as a midfielder for Liga MX club Deportivo Toluca F.C., on loan from Liga MX club Puebla.
+Fernando David Arce Juárez (born November 27, 1996) is an American professional soccer player of Mexican origin who plays as a midfielder for Liga MX club Toluca, on loan from Puebla.

 Club career

 Arce is the son of Mexican international footballer Fernando Arce who also played for Tijuana.
 Arce came up through the youth systems of Santos Laguna, Monarcas Morelia, and Tijuana.
 He made his first team debut for Tijuana as a substitute on March 16, 2014, in a Liga MX game against Cruz Azul.

 International career

 Because he was born in Chula Vista, California, Arce is eligible for both USA and Mexico.
 On July 14, 2014, Arce made his debut for the United States national under-20 team in a 2–1 victory over Chile.